clemos/meadowlark/README.md

-Following along the tutorial project in [Web Development with Node and Express](http://shop.oreilly.com/product/0636920032977.do), but using Haxe as language instead of javascript.
+Following along the project in [Web Development with Node and Express](http://shop.oreilly.com/product/0636920032977.do), but using Haxe as language instead of javascript.
 A work in progress that will evolve using Haxe solutions instead of Node packages.
 For example, it's using [Buddy](https://github.com/ciscoheat/buddy) for testing instead of mocha and chai.

+**Current progress:** Beginning of Chapter 6.

 ## Installation